Azure/slm-innovator-lab/3_llmops-aistudio/3_2_prototyping/lab3.2_promptflow_en.md

 ### TOC
 - 1️⃣ Create a basic chat flow
-- 2️⃣ Integrate the phi3.5 endpoint into Python Node
+- 2️⃣ Integrate the finetuned phi3.5 endpoint into Python Node
 - 3️⃣ Create another model using LLM Node
 - 4️⃣ Interact with the Chat: Test and trace the chat flow

 ### 1️⃣ Create a basic chat flow

 Define the Chat Flow: Create a new chat flow and define the chat flow structure

 1. Azure AI Studio > Prompt flow > Click +Create to create a new flow
 ![create a new flow](images/create_new_flow.jpg)